Skip to content

 • Employee satisfaction: Employee satisfaction is the level of satisfaction that employees have with their job and the company.
 High satisfaction levels are associated with higher employee morale, productivity, and retention.
 Low satisfaction levels can lead to higher turnover rates and decreased employee engagement.

 • HR administration efficiency: This metric measures the effectiveness and speed at which the PEO handles core HR tasks, such as payroll processing, benefits enrollment, compliance reporting, and employee onboarding.
-High HR efficiency means HR processes are accurate, errors are minimized, and businesses have reduced administrative burdens.
+High HR efficiency means HR processes are accurate, errors are reduced, and businesses have fewer administrative burdens.
 A low score in HR efficiency means processes may be slow, error-prone, or frustrating for both employers and employees.

 • Revenue and profitability metrics: Revenue and profitability metrics measure financial performance indicators such as gross revenue, profit margins, and revenue per employee.
 High values of this metric suggest strong client demand and operational efficiency.
 Low revenue or profitability shows weak service demand, poor cost control, or structural issues that affect service quality over time.